IEkAdN/BactSNP/README.md

 Our programs used in the benchmarks in our paper is availabe at https://github.com/IEkAdN/BactSNP/tree/master/benchmark.
 The C++ programs can be compiled by `make` command.
 Simulated data in the benchmarks is available at http://platanus.bio.titech.ac.jp/bactsnp.

 ## Test suite
 We prepared a test suite at http://platanus.bio.titech.ac.jp/bactsnp.
-Users and developers can download the data, and check BactSNP works properly by the following commands:
+Users and developers can download the data, and check whether BactSNP works properly by the following commands:

 ```
-wget
 tar xf test.tgz
 cd test
 ./test.sh